IanHoang/lucene-university/README.md

 3. Each example should start with a comment with a large header (`// # This is title text`), and a summary explaining what the example is about, before the `package` declaration.

+## Running Visualize Point Tree on Specific Shard Path
+1. SSH into cluster and git clone repository into there
+2. Run `ps aux | grep java` and grab the path that OpenSearch is using
+3. Export the same path to `JAVA_HOME` but omit the `/bin/java`.
+4. Run `./gradlew build` to compile files
+5. Run `./gradlew run -PclassToExecute=example.points.VisualizePointTree` to run the program.

 ## License

 All code in this repository is licensed under the Apache License, Version 2.0.
 See the LICENSE file in the root of the repository for the